IMPORTANT PRIVACY INFORMATION

-4. UNDER WHAT LEGAL BASES WE PROCESS YOUR PERSONAL DATA (Applies only to EEA-based users)
+4. UNDER WHAT LEGAL BASES WE PROCESS YOUR PERSONAL DATA

 In this section, we are letting you know what legal basis we use for each particular purpose of processing.
 For more information on a particular purpose, please refer to Section 3.
 This section applies only to EEA-based users.

 We process your personal data under the following legal bases: